The Neuroscience Behind Narrow-Mindedness

 Conclusion

-Artistic freedom is far from a myth or some utopic state fairy tales are made of—on the contrary, it is not just a critical component of the creative process, but representative of one of the healthiest states of mind possible, grounded in the brain's neurophysiology.
+Artistic freedom is far from a myth or some utopic state fairy tales are made of.
+On the contrary, it is not just a critical component of the creative process, but representative of one of the healthiest states of mind possible, grounded in the brain's neurophysiology.

-Understanding how we can support our collaborators, co-artists, and students in reaching their full creative potential empowers our own, and in the best-case scenario, creates a ripple effect that benefits society in ways all of us would benefit from contemplating.
+Creating environments that foster psychological safety and promote authentic autonomy is not just beneficial but possibly necessary for the flourishing of art and society itself.
+Understanding how we can support our collaborators, co-artists, and students in reaching their full creative potential empowers our own, and in the best-case scenario, creates a ripple effect that uplifts society in ways all of us would benefit from contemplating.

 References: